 For most of 2016, Lawrie dedicated her efforts to the creation of spaces for art-makers and community builders.
 Art Carcross is a multi-partered project with a gallery space, a mentorship component and a community-building focus. click here

 For 2018 she was consumed with the creation of her largest sculpture to date - a 2,200 square foot home/studio and gallery in downtown Carcross Yukon.
-Soon to open as studio 303, visitors can call for appointment.
+Open as studio 303, visitors can call 867-334-7078 for an appointment.

 For those interested in more about panarchy and painting, see the portfolio link below.